Should I buy a manual or automatic car?

-The main difference is that in a manual car there are three pedals.
-The left pedal operates the clutch, whilst the middle controls the brake, and finally on the right you have the accelerator.
-In an automatic or semi-automatic car you just have two pedals.
-The left for the brake and the right for the accelerator.
+The main difference is manual cars have three pedals.
+The left pedal operates the clutch, whilst the middle controls the brake, and finally, on the right you have the accelerator.
+In an automatic or semi-automatic car, you just have two pedals: the left for the brake and the right for the accelerator.

 Usually, those who appreciate and prefer a manual gearbox tend to be keen drivers who like the feel and involvement a manual transmission brings to a car.

-There is something pure about changing the gears yourself in a manual car.
-The biggest difference when compared to an automatic is the fact that you have an extra pedal (the clutch), therefore your left leg and left hand are responsible for making the car operate, whilst in an automatic, your left leg is made redundant in operating the car entirely.
+The biggest difference when compared to an automatic is the fact that you have an extra pedal (the clutch), therefore your left leg and left hand are responsible for making the car operate, whilst in an automatic, your left leg is made redundant in operating the car.

 Pros of a manual:

 - Less expensive than an automatic